What Is A Social Media Strategy?

 Creating a bespoke social media strategy that is specially tailored to your brand and your audience is essential to its success.
 You cannot just have a generic social media marketing strategy as this will achieve nothing – it is the reason developing a social media marketing strategy can take several weeks.
 The key to ensuring it is tailored is a careful critical analysis of your data from all of the different data points such as social analytics, Google Analytics and of course, revenue.

 What is Social Media Listening

-Social media listening is the description of practice using an enterprise-level digital software program to monitor all open social media platforms (such as Twitter), blogs, forums, and news media mentions of how a brand or a topic is being discussed.
+Social media listening is the description of practice using an enterprise-level digital software program to monitor all open use social media platforms (such as Twitter), blogs, forums, and news media mentions of how a brand or a topic is being discussed.
 It is a much more involved process than merely using the platforms themselves to listen to brand mentions.
-Social media listening gives you a more holistic feel for how your brand is being received.
+Use Social Media listening to give you a more holistic feel for how your brand is being received.

 Why is it listening important?

 This is important to show how a brand is positioned in the industry online amongst its competitors and as a stand-alone brand.

 - Is there any positive or negative sentiment?

 - Are there daily mentions?